Bjablaso/SER321-SocketServer-Programming-and-DistributedSystem/Assignment5/Assigsnment5DistributedSystem/ReadMe.md

-# Distributed Calculation
+# Distributed Sum

-### **Overview of the Distributed System**
+### **Overview of the Distributed Sum**

-This system demonstrates a **distributed computing model** designed to efficiently divide and process a list of integers across multiple computing nodes.
-The primary objective is to perform a **simple addition operation** in parallel while ensuring accuracy and fault tolerance through a **leader election and consensus mechanism**.
-The system follows a structured workflow where tasks are distributed, computations are verified, and results are returned to the client only when all nodes agree on the correctness of the calculations.
+This project demonstrates a distributed computing model designed to efficiently divide and process a list of integers across multiple computing nodes.
+The primary objective is to perform parallel addition operations while ensuring accuracy and fault tolerance through task distribution and consensus validation.

-The process begins with the **client**, which provides an input list of integers and a delay time for processing.
-This data is sent to the **leader**, a node that is elected dynamically through a **consensus algorithm** among all available nodes.
-The leader is responsible for dividing the input list into equal subsets and distributing them among the nodes for independent computation.
-Each **node** then performs an **addition operation** on its assigned subset and returns the **partial sum** to the leader.

-Once all partial sums are received, the leader initiates a **cross-verification process**, where each node is assigned the dataset and computed sum of another node.
-The nodes independently recompute the sums and return a **verification response** indicating whether the original result was correct.
-If all nodes confirm the accuracy of the computations, the leader **aggregates the partial sums** to produce the **final sum**, which is then sent back to the client along with the computation time.
-However, if any node detects an inconsistency in the sum verification process, the leader **rejects the result** and informs the client that consensus was not achieved.

-To maintain system reliability, the system implements **fault tolerance mechanisms**.
-Nodes regularly exchange **heartbeat messages** to check each other’s availability.
-If a node fails, the leader can **redistribute tasks** to maintain execution.
-Additionally, if the **leader node fails**, the remaining nodes initiate a **new leader election process**, ensuring continuous system operation without manual intervention.
+The system follows a structured workflow where:

+- Tasks are distributed among multiple computing nodes.
+- Computations are verified independently by each node.
+- Results are only returned to the client when all nodes agree on correctness.

+#### System Components & Workflow

+1) Client: Provides an input list of integers and a delay time for processing.
+This data is sent to the Leader

+##### Leader:

+- Receives the list and divides it into equal subsets.
+- Distributes these subsets among nodes for parallel computation.
+- Performs a cross-verification process after collecting results.

+##### Nodes:

+- Perform addition operations on assigned subsets.
+- Return partial sums to the leader.
+- Recompute sums from another node to verify correctness.

+##### Reliability & Fault Tolerance

+- Heartbeat messages: Nodes periodically check each other’s availability.
+- Task redistribution: If a node fails, the leader reassigns tasks.

-This system effectively demonstrates key principles of **distributed computing, parallel processing, leader election, and consensus validation**.
-By distributing computational tasks among multiple nodes, it optimizes processing efficiency, reduces the time required for computation, and ensures **accuracy and fault resilience** through a collaborative verification mechanism.
+This system effectively demonstrates key principles of distributed computing, parallel processing, and consensus validation.
+By distributing computational tasks among multiple nodes, it optimizes processing efficiency, reduces computation time, and ensures accuracy and fault resilience through a collaborative verification mechanism.

 ### **How This Works in the System**